Painting a Garage Door Cost

 man painting garage door

 The condition of the door is the main impacting factor.
 There will be sanding, cleaning, and repairing of damaged areas, and only once all of that is complete can the primer go on.
-With this in mind, the preparation stage cannot be understated.
+With this in mind, the preparation stage is vital.
 Another key consideration is the method of application.

 Spray painting is by far the quickest method, but it does involve more preparation time with things like sheets and masking tape.
 A traditional brush or roller method will take longer, but requires less setup work.